pemistahl/lingua-go/README.md

 ## 1. What does this library do?

-Its task is simple: It tells you which language some provided textual data is written in.
+Its task is simple: It tells you which language some text is written in.
 This is very useful as a preprocessing step for linguistic data in natural language processing applications such as text classification and spell checking.
 Other use cases, for instance, might include routing e-mails to the right geographically